Snig17/Ybif-ML-Internship/README.md

 # Ybif-ML-Internship
-Projects and Codes of Machine Learning Internship at YBIF, Where I worked through the following projects.
+Projects and Codes of Machine Learning Internship at YBIF, During the Internship I worked through the following projects.

 ## 1) Predicting the compressive strength of concrete: